 Prior to the last sitting of the exam, 11 new examiners were appointed from a strong field.
 It is expected that it will be necessary to continue adding to the Court to make up for examiner retirements so there will continue to be further opportunities for those that wish to become FFICM examiners and be involved in the assessment of Faculty trainees.
 The Faculty provides examiner training for all examiners but probably the most sought after skill in applicants for future examiners is prior experience of candidate assessment.
 There are opportunities for those interested in the exam to visit (details are on the FICM website) but this is limited so I would stress that if you are offered the opportunity to visit please prioritise this commitment.
-It is not uncommon to find a visitor fails to attend the exam thus denying someone else this opportunity.
+It is not uncommon to find a visitor rather than accepting those that may still persist in other colleges.